 We previously shared why we moved to Lisbon.

-After living in Portugal for more than two years, we’re now ready to share our thoughts about living in Portugal and our life-changing decision.
+After living in Portugal for almost three years, we’re now ready to share our thoughts about living in Portugal and our life-changing decision.

 Pros and Cons of Living in Portugal

 While we were far from the first Americans to move here, we’re constantly contacted by people who want to make a similar jump.
 They want to know how we did it and what it’s like to live in the Iberian nation.
 They also want our recommendation on where to live, details about the crime rate in Portugal and how much to budget.

 Our first piece of advice is that everybody is different and that the lifestyle options in Portugal are numerous.
 People with kids will have different priorities compared to recent retirees.
 Our top priority involves living in an affordable city with an international airport that offers easy connections to Europe and the world.

 We initially considered living in Porto for many reasons including the city’s epic beauty and its never-ending supply of port wine.
 However, we ultimately decided to live in Lisbon.